 80K.
 Proceedings of Boards

-(1) For the purposes of exercising its jurisdiction a Board may sit at any time and place appointed by the Chairman of the Board and may adjourn to any time and place appointed by him.
+(1) For the purposes of exercising its jurisdiction a Board may sit at any time and place appointed by the chairman of the Board and may adjourn to any time and place appointed by him.

-(2) The decision of a Board shall be given in writing and shall be signed and delivered by the Chairman of the Board.
+(2) The decision of a Board shall be given in writing and shall be signed and delivered by the chairman of the Board.

 (3) The jurisdiction of a Board shall be exercised by all the members sitting together and when the members are divided in opinion on a question, the question shall be decided according to the decision of the majority of the members.